 The staff members on the train had good English and made sure to confirm our destination when we were on the train.
 As we got closer to Ayutthaya, an attendant gave us a heads up for us to start packing our stuff to get ready to leave.

-Is there food on the train?
+Is there food on the Bangkok to Ayutthaya train ride?